AuDigitalHealth/ci-medicare-records/pages/_includes/immunisation-dose-schedule-1-intro.md

 #### Immunisation Dose Schedule *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*

 #### **Context of Use**
-Immunization.vaccinationProtocol Immunization.vaccinationProtocol
+vaccinationProtocol in Australian Immunisation Register Immunisation

 #### **Usage scenarios**
-The following are the expected usage scenarios this profile is intended to support:
+The following are the usage scenarios expected:
 * Medicare sends Australian Immunisation Register records to the My Health Record system

+#####  **Each Extension SHALL have**
+1. an extension identifier (url)
+1. a vaccination schedule point